Our Embryology Lab

-IVF is a complex process—from the stimulation part of the cycle to how we grow and care for your embryos in the lab.
-When you embark on a cycle of IVF you place your trust in us to make sure your eggs, sperm and embryos are taken care of to the highest standards.
-Learn about our safety and security standards in the IVF lab.
+IVF is a complex process - from the stimulation of the cycle to how we grow and care for your embryos in the lab.
+When you embark on a cycle of IVF, you place your trust in us to make sure your eggs, sperm and embryos are taken care of to the highest standards.
+Learn more about our safety and security standard in the IVF lab.

 Assisted reproductive technology makes the in vitro environment for human embryos as close as possible to the conditions inside the fallopian tubes and the uterus.
 In our embryology laboratory, we achieve this constant womb-like environment for embryos by using the most innovative technology and incubation equipment available.